HypeCheck

 CMO (Cetyl myristoleate)

-Fatty acid compound marketed for joint pain.
-Animal research is promising, but human evidence is lacking.
+A fatty acid compound marketed for joint pain, but clinical evidence of effectiveness is lacking.

 weak